 Specifies the Salesforce integration's API token generated on Sendbird Dashboard.
 This can be found under Settings > Chat > Integrations > Salesforce on Sendbird Dashboard.

-Then a Sendbird__c object like below is created.
+1. Then a Sendbird__Setting__c object like below is created.

 To send an HTTP request to and from Salesforce, your Sendbird API request URL must be registered as a Remote Site on the platform.

-On Salesforce Service Cloud's Setup Home, type Remote Site Settings in the Quick Find search bar.
-Or go to Setup Home > Security > Remote Site Settings in the left menu bar.
+1. On Salesforce's Setup page, search Remote Site Settings in the Quick Find search bar.
+Or go to Setup > Security > Remote Site Settings in the left menu bar.

 This guide demonstrates the basic requirements of Omni-Channel for the integration.
 To learn more about how to customize Omni-Channel, see Salesforce's guide on Omni-Channel.